WHAT’S UP WITH THIS WEBSITE?

-Veganism is a moral standpoint that affects choices about food, lifestyle, and pretty much everything.
+Veganism is an ethical philosophy that affects an individual’s choices about food, lifestyle, and pretty much everything.
 By definition, vegan means “for the animals,” but living vegan has profoundly beneficial impacts on your health and our planet.

 Being vegan is about doing your best to cause the least amount of harm possible.
 Vegans try their best not to contribute to animal cruelty, suffering, and killing.
-Being vegan is about the animals; the other positive outcomes are icing on the vegan cake!
+Being vegan, by definition, is about the animals; the other positive outcomes are icing on the vegan cake!